panglat/code-challenge-address-book-app/README.md

 ![Main page](https://panglat.github.io/code-challenge-address-book-app/images/home-page.png "Main page")

 The user&#39;s list will automatically load more users as the visitor scroll down.
 An animated **loading...** message will be displayed at the bottom of the list while the visitor waits.
 To improve the user&#39;s experience, the app will always pre-emptively fetch the next batch of users in advance, making use of idle time.
-But they still should not be displayed until the visitor has scrolled to the bottom of the user&#39;s list.
+But they will not be displayed until the visitor has scrolled to the bottom of the user&#39;s list.
-When the visitor reaches the end and there are no more users to display, an **end of users catalog** message will be displayed at the bottom of the list.
+When the visitor reaches the end of the list and there are no more users to display, an **end of users catalog** message will be displayed at the bottom of the list.
 There is a user search field on the top of the app.
 It is case insensitive and filters the results by first name + last name.

 ## Details modal
-![Details modal](https://panglat.github.io/code-challenge-address-book-app/images/home-page-modal.png "Details modal") When the visitor clicks on a specific user in the row, a detail modal with additional info is opened.
+![Details modal](https://panglat.github.io/code-challenge-address-book-app/images/home-page-modal.png "Details modal") When the visitor clicks on a specific user in the row, a detail modal with additional info will be opened.

 ## Settings page
 ![Settings page](https://panglat.github.io/code-challenge-address-book-app/images/settings.png "Settings page")